CesiumGS/cesium-webpack-example/TUTORIAL.md

     }
 };
 ```
-6. To define `index.html` and inject our bundle into that page we will be using a webpack [plugin](https://webpack.js.org/concepts/#plugins) called [html-webpack-plugin](https://webpack.js.org/concepts/#plugins).
+6. To define `index.html` and inject our bundle into that page you will be using a webpack [plugin](https://webpack.js.org/concepts/#plugins) called [html-webpack-plugin](https://webpack.js.org/concepts/#plugins).
 Use the command `npm install --save-dev html-webpack-plugin` to install the necessary plugin.
 7. Require html-webpack-plugin in `webpack.config.js` by adding it to the `plugins` section.
 Next, pass `src/index.html` as our `template`.
 Finally, specify the mode option for webpack by adding `mode: 'development'` to `webpack.config.js`.`webpack.config.js` should now look something like
 ```
 const path = require('path');